burgerga/INTOXICOM_Workshop_1/paper/paper.md

 ## FAIR standards and challenges

-One of the outcomes of the workshop comes from the discussions [RS: THE PREVIOUS SENTENCE IS A BIT GENERIC, AND IN A WAY LOGICAL ALREADY, HOW ABOUT: "With regards to FAIR standards and associated challenges, the participants discussed various aspects".
+One of the outcomes of the workshop comes from the discussions <!-- [RS: THE PREVIOUS SENTENCE IS A BIT GENERIC, AND IN A WAY LOGICAL ALREADY, HOW ABOUT: "With regards to FAIR standards and associated challenges, the participants discussed various aspects" -->.
 Whereas ELIXIR already provides many solution for FAIR, adoption in projects and communities is not trivial.
 PARC is adopting various solutions, invluding FIPs and FAIR Data Points (FDPs) [@citesAsRecommendedReading:Silva2022FAIR].
 Community